 Jane: What can guests expect at Palazzo Fiumi-LaPlaca?

 Michael: First off, guests get to experience the pace of living in a small Italian town.
 At the palazzo, furnished with a mixture of antiques and mission style furniture, they’ll find comfy beds and soft towels, and great food and wine.
 I’ve gotten to be a pretty decent cook and guests love sitting around the kitchen getting to taste things piping hot.

 There are three apartments and two B&B rooms.
 The apartments each have a living room/dining area, separate bedrooms, a full kitchen, and bath.
 In addition to your private accommodations, there are public rooms and three terraces in the palazzo which guests can enjoy.
-The ground floor (piano terra) is where we will usually gather as a group — either in the palazzo’s grand dining hall or living room.
-Dinners at home are served there as well and breakfasts are usually on the terrace off the palazzo’s beautiful kitchen.
+The ground floor (piano terra) is where we will usually gather as a group — either in the palazzo’s grand rooms or living room.

 The palazzo is within the historic walls of Bettona, a two minute stroll to the main piazza with it’s charming bar serving the most delicious cappuccinos.
 The bar is where most of my mornings in Bettona begin.
 There’s also a very lovely garden a few minutes walk from the palazzo where guests can relax.
 One evening we’ll even have a cookout there.